Skip to content

 What is this Policy about?

-We consider a supporter vulnerable if they find it difficult to make an informed decision about the choices offered to them.
-This can be as a result of a temporary or permanent condition.
-A number of factors can contribute to vulnerability and the following, although by no means exhaustive, may indicate that a person is vulnerable.
-These include a person;
+We consider a person to be in a vulnerable circumstance if they find it difficult to make an informed decision about the choices offered to them.
+A number of factors can contribute to a person experiencing vulnerable circumstances, and although not exhaustive, these may include a person:

-• with a significant and impairing physical or sensory disability
+• living with a significant and impairing physical or sensory disability

 • under the influence of drugs or alcohol